swarm-subnet/swarm/README.md

 ### 🧑‍🏫 Validator

-- Generates 1 K+ unique MapTasks per epoch.
+- Generates unique MapTasks per
 - Replays plans head‑less, or with an optional GUI for debugging (`--gui`).
-- Assigns Bittensor weights proportional to the final reward score.
+- Assigns weights proportional to the final reward score.

 ### ⛏️ Miner